-Just because your great auntie’s gravy boat has been passed down to you though the generations, doesn’t mean you have to keep it.
+Just because your parents CorningWare has been passed down to you though the generations, doesn’t mean you have to keep it.
 Especially if you never use it.
+In fact memorabilia from past decades like CorningWare can sometimes go for a hefty price and you never know, you could be sitting on a gold mine.

 "We hold onto heirlooms/gifts even though we don't like or enjoy them because we feel guilty giving them away," says psychologist and author Dr. Susan Bartell.